Skip to content

 Recognition of foreign certificates

-If you have already obtained a school or vocational qualification (in your homeland or elsewhere outside Germany), you can have it recognised in Germany.
 In the recognition process, your degree is compared with a similar German degree.
-When your qualification is verified as an equivalent to the corresponding German degree, your diploma is "recognised" and you will have better chances in the job market.
+When your qualification is verified as an equivalent to the corresponding German degree, your diploma is "recognised", and you will have better chances in the job market.

 All people with foreign qualifications have the right to this recognition process- it does not matter what residence status or nationality you have.